dkarthe/webjeda-blog/_posts/2016-03-07-free-domain-email-zoho.md

 <div class="tips">
 <h3>Tips</h3>
 <p>What if you want custom email for multiple domains?
 If you sign up to ZOHO with a gmail id say, john@gmail.com then you can also sign up for another account with j.ohn@gmail.com.
-Because google considers both the addresses to be the same but not other services!
+Because Google considers both the addresses to be the same but not other services!
 So with one gmail account you can sign up many accounts!
 Thank me later</p>
 </div>